 Though it was our first time visiting this place (and it is beautiful), if you’re going there for the first time too, there’s at least 5 important things you need to know about it because lack of proper preparation can ruin your trip there.
 So check out the list below and get the most out your visit to Peekamoose Blue Hole!

 - 1 Here are the 5 things to know about Peekamoose Blue Hole (photos included):

 - 2 What is Peekamoose Blue Hole?

-- 3 1) A pass is required to visit Peekamoose Blue Hole on weekends:
+- 3 1) A permit is required to visit Peekamoose Blue Hole on weekends: